Wukun Wanambi

-Wukun Wanambi (1962 – 1 May 2022) was an Australian Yolngu painter, filmmaker and curator of the Marrakulu clan of northeastern Arnhem Land, Northern Territory.
+Wukun Wanambi (18 May 1962 – 1 May 2022) was an Australian Yolngu painter, filmmaker, and curator of the Marrakulu clan of northeastern Arnhem Land, Northern Territory.

-Biography
+Early life

-Wanambi was born in Gurka'wuy as the oldest son in his family.
+Wukuṉ Waṉambi was born on 18 May 1962 Gurka'wuy, Arnhem Land, the eldest son in his family.
 His father, Mithili Wanambi, was an esteemed clan leader and renowned painter.
 Although he was born to a family of artists, he wished to be a politician growing up.

-When Mithili died in 1981, sacred clan designs could no longer be painted because no one had the authority to paint them anymore.
+When Mithili died in 1981, sacred clan designs could no longer be painted because no one had the authority to paint them any more.
 It was not until 1997 that Djunggayi (caretakers and preservers of clan knowledge) taught Wanambi the designs.

+Career

-Wanambi then began painting and created for the Saltwater Country exhibition, re-introducing motifs that had not been painted since his father's death.
-From this point on, he became a highly renowned artist, dedicated to honouring his father and ancestry through his art.
+From 1997, Wanambi began painting, re-introducing motifs that had not been painted since his father's death.
+He created works for the Saltwater Country exhibition.
+While Wanambi was an artist who used many different media, he is best known as a painter and sculptor who worked with natural pigments (ochres) on bark and traditional memorial poles, or larrakitj.

-He died in Darwin on 1 May 2022.

-Artwork

-While Wanambi was an artist who used many different media, he is best known as a painter and sculptor who works with natural pigments on bark and traditional memorial poles, or larrakitj.
-He also made prints at the Bulka-Larrrŋgay Mulka Centre.
-He was the Cultural Director of the Mulka Project, the media centre in Buku-Larrŋgay Mulka.
+He also made prints at the Buku-Larrnggay Mulka Centre in Yirrkala.
+He served as the cultural director of The Mulka Project, the media centre in Buku-Larrŋgay Mulka, from its establishment in 2007 until his death.
 Through this position, he advised individuals on what they have the clan authority to depict in film.
 However, he was also a video artist himself, working to bridge generations by creating archival art that reconstructed ceremonial documentary archives.
 Rather than solidifying binaries of past and present, traditional and modern, Wanambi aimed to show the interconnectedness of time as well as the global network through the recording of ceremonial practices.

-Using both his artwork and his involvement with the Mulka Project, Wanambi advocated for the agency and involvement of Aboriginal peoples to cultivate a true understanding of Aboriginal cultures.
+Using both his artwork and his involvement with The Mulka Project, Wanambi advocated for the agency and involvement of Aboriginal peoples to cultivate a true understanding of Aboriginal cultures.